Gastonm1/Liri-Node-App/README.md

 Why is this beneficial?
 --------------------------------------------------------------
-With my Liri-Node-App a user can discover relevant information for entertainment.
+With my Liri-Node-App a user can discover relevant information for your entertainment purposes.

-If you have any questions please feel free to contact me Gaston.marques@gmail.com
+If you have any questions please feel free to contact me : Gaston.marques@gmail.com